NestorMosqueraBlandon/paob-backend/README.md

 Contributions are welcome and appreciated.
 If you wish to contribute to this project, please create a Pull Request.

 ## License
 This project is licensed under the MIT License.
-For more information, please refer to the LICENSE file.
+For more information, please refer to the [MIT licensed](./LICENSE) LICENSE file.